msabramo/django-ztaskq/README.markdown

 - `func.async(*args, **kwargs)`

   Calling a function with `.async` will cause the function task to be called asyncronously on the ztaskd server.
-For backwards compatability, `.delay` will do the same thing as `.async`, but is deprecated.

-- `func.after(seconds, *args, **kwargs)`

-  This will cause the task to be sent to the `ztaskd` server, which will wait `seconds` seconds to execute.

 Example
 -------

-    from django_ztask.decorators import task
+    from django_ztaskq.decorators import task

     @task()
     def print_this(what_to_print):